x-tabdeveloping/burial-mounds-object-recognition/README.md

 ```

 ### Finetuning

+> You might need to set the `ultralytics` package's default dataset location to the current folder when training models.
+The package might not be able to find the training set otherwise.

 There are two types of models you can choose from for finetuning.
 Either models that have been trained on OBB, or simple object detection.